Raising the quality of people management across all sectors has the potential to boost UK productivity.

 • Use workforce data to improve diversity and inclusion.
 This is good business practice, boosts innovation, and enhances the organisation’s ability to serve a diverse customer base.

 • Develop the people management capability of all line managers.
-They play a vital part in boosting employee engagement and well-being, as well as improving diversity and inclusion.
+They play a vital part in boosting employee engagement and wellbeing.

 • Develop key policies and practices central to motivating staff.
 These include both direct and indirect employee voice, conflict management, work-life balance, and training and career development.